-In our family, a quick and easy takeout dinner is rotisserie chicken.
-Between myself, my wife, and all six kids, there is a part of the chicken that each person prefers.
-It helps appease that picky eater.
-So cooking the whole chicken for the family, make a lot of sense in our house.
 Another reason I like to cook the whole bird is presentation.
 Whether it is a holiday meal, a formal gathering, a celebration, or an intimate romantic dinner.
-The presentation is beautiful.
+The presentation of this smoked whole chicken recipe is beautiful.
 And based on the dinner attendees, you can purchase a smaller or larger bird.
 This really is a pretty versatile option for dinner.

-Salt and Pepper - Proper seasoning is key to getting that perfect bite.
+Salt and Black Pepper - Proper seasoning is key to getting that perfect bite.
 Seasoning thoroughly inside and outside is important for a delicious bird.

 BBQ Sauce - I was going for yummy, sticky, bbq chicken.
 You can use your favorite BBQ sauce or try our sweet bbq sauce.
-If you prefer a dry rub, one of my favorites is simply equal parts of garlic powder, salt, smoked paprika, onion powder, and black pepper.
-If you prefer a spice rub, you can also add chili powder and a pinch of cayenne pepper to the rub.

-Instructions to Smoke a Whole Chicken
+How to Smoke a Whole Chicken

 Step One: Prepare the bird.
 If you purchased a frozen chicken, make sure to thaw it before cooking.
 Remove it from the packaging and take out anything from the cavities.
 Many times your bird may come with organ meat and the neck stowed away in the cavity.
 You can use these for soup or gravy, otherwise, you can disregard them.
 Rinse the chicken with cold water and pat it dry with paper towels.

 Step Three: Generously season the outside and inside of the chicken with salt and black pepper.
 Then use kitchen twine to tie the legs together and tuck them into the body of the bird.
 This is important.
-If we let the wings and legs just kind of lay spread out, they will easily dry out as the chicken smokes because they will cook much faster than the internal breasts of the chicken.
+If we let the chicken wings and legs just kind of lay spread out, they will easily dry out as the chicken smokes because they will cook much faster than the internal breasts of the chicken.
 I smoke the chicken breast-side up.

-Step Four: Place the chicken directly onto the grill grate into a preheated smoker and smoke at 225°F for about 3 hours or until the internal temperature reaches 165 degrees Fahrenheit.
 If you are going for a BBQ-flavored bird, you can start mopping it with BBQ sauce at about the two-hour mark.
 I don't recommend applying BBQ sauce before that to give the smoke time to really build up a nice flavor first.

-Cooking Tip - I like to place a drip tray under the chicken as it cooks so that all the juices don't make a complete mess of my smoker.
+I like to place a drip tray under the chicken as it cooks so that all the juices don't make a complete mess of my smoker.
 You can then also use those juices if you were looking to serve gravy with the whole smoked chicken.

 Common Questions

-What to serve with Smoked Whole Chicken Recipe?
+What to serve with Smoked Chicken?

 As the smoker is cooking the chicken, it is also easy to add some sides right into the smoker with a similar cook time.
 Several vegetables like onions, carrots, and peppers can all be smoked instead of roasted in the oven.
 You can also cook your cornbread and desserts in the smoker.
-My favorite is Smoked Cheese Cake.

-How to Use Leftover Chicken
+How to Use Leftover Whole Smoked Chicken

-Even if you aren't going to eat the whole smoked chicken for your meal.
-The leftovers are easy to use.
-I like to turn my leftover chicken into a delicious cranberry pecan chicken salad.
-You can also just add the chicken to a soup, salad, or sandwich.
+I like to turn my leftover chicken into a delicious Cranberry Pecan Chicken Salad.
+You can also add the chicken to a soup, salad, or sandwich.
 The smoky flavor gives any of these an added depth of flavor.

 We also use leftover chicken in casseroles, tacos, and quesadillas.
 Try it in this Ultimate Chicken Casserole Recipe.
 Or add it to this Boursin pasta.